Skip to main content

 3. Vitamin D analogues

-Vitamin D analogues come from the same vitamin your body makes when it’s exposed to the sun.
+Vitamin D analogues come from the same vitamin your body makes when exposed to sunlight.
 They help by regulating the immune system in your skin and by preventing the overgrowth of psoriasis plaques.
-In the U.S., calcitriol (Vectical) and calcipotriene (Dovonex, Sorilux) are available.
+In the U.S., the available options include calcitriol (Vectical) and calcipotriene (Dovonex, Sorilux).

-They work best when used with topical steroids.
-Dermatologists often recommend rotating vitamin D-based topicals with topical steroids to lessen side effects from both medications.
+Vitamin D analogues work best when used with topical steroids.
+Dermatologists often recommend rotating vitamin D-based topicals with topical steroids to reduce side effects from both medications.

 4. Combination steroid and vitamin D analogue creams